TobMoeller/P5-CSH-4/README.md

 # P5-CSH-4
-Third programming class during retraining
+Fifth programming class during retraining

 ## What is it about?